benhoyt/benhoyt.github.com/writings/2020-06-09-lightweight-google-analytics-alternatives.md

 <img class="photo" src="/images/lwn-plausible.png" alt="[Plausible UI from
 plausible.io]" title="Plausible UI">

-<p>Plausible is unique from a developer perspective, with its <a
+<p>Plausible is unique from a technology perspective, with its <a
 href="https://github.com/plausible/analytics">server code</a> written in <a
 href="https://elixir-lang.org/">Elixir</a>, which is a functional programming language that runs on the Erlang virtual machine.
 Its frontend UI uses a small amount of